Cimarron Campground with Mountainous Views

 Directions

-From Costilla on State Highway 522, travel east on State Highway 196 past Amalia to the intersection of Forest Service Road 1950.
-Travel on FSR 1950 (a gravel road) east to the unit boundary.
-Follow FSR 1950 to the junction with FSR 1900.
-Turn right and cross Costilla Creek.
-Continue on FSR 1950 for 10 miles to the junction with FSR 1910.
-Climb 1 mile up the hill to Cimarron Campground.
+From Costilla on State Highway 522, travel east on State Highway 196 past Amalia to Forest Service Road 1950.
+Travel on FSR 1950 (gravel) east to the Valle Vidal unit boundary.
+Follow FSR 1950 to the junction with FSR 1900, turn right and cross Costilla Creek.
+Continue on FSR 1950 for 10 miles to the junction with Forest Road 1910.
+Climb 1 mile up the hill to reach the campground.

 Amenities